riolubruh/YABDP4Nitro/README.md

 <img src="https://user-images.githubusercontent.com/54255074/199860419-7e3275e0-fdf5-49cf-a7c3-89f3105d1867.png" alt="visual difference with it on" width="30%"></img><--[New Look] [Original Look]--><img src="https://user-images.githubusercontent.com/54255074/199860495-19312500-3f37-4c3d-a54a-1c04af68e826.png" alt="visual difference with it off" width="30%"></img>

-To clarify: What this does is make all profiles render with the gradient on the **client-side**.
-Other users will not see this.
+To clarify: What this does is make **all profiles** render with the gradient on the **client-side**.

+We'll get into profile accents that other users can see in a bit.
 ___

 ### Nitro Client Themes